skilgal/highload-software-architecture-course/15. Peak Loadings/readme.md

 # Describe possible solution for each type

-1. We must be prepared for the peaks when we can
+1. We must be prepared for the peaks when we can.
 Add auxiliary resources during predicted load peaks.
 We could be sure that popular match will lead to the new load

-1. We must gather resources in specific area if match is local
+2. We must gather resources in specific area if match is local
-2. We must cache data via CDN to have faster access to the same data in the region
+3. We must cache data via CDN to have faster access to the same data in the region